RealSports Baseball: Development

 The game was part of a series of games released under the RealSports title for the Atari 2600, including RealSports Football, RealSports Volleyball, and RealSports Soccer.
 The series was conceived as an answer to Mattel Electronics's aggressive marketing campaign fronted by George Plimpton, in which they compared the graphically and gameplay-wise dated Atari 2600 sports games, including Atari's 1978 baseball game Home Run, to their more advanced Intellivision counterparts.

+A version with "Voice Controller" support, an unreleased voice command device for the 2600, was announced at the 1983 Summer Consumer Electronics Show with a 1983 release date.
+In this version the pitching, the batting, and the fielding utilized the regular joystick, and the voice commands could be only used to throw the ball to the bases.

 The originally-released RealSports Baseball included a number of software bugs that impaired the quality of play.
 As a result, an improved version for the 2600 platform entitled Super Baseball was subsequently released in March 1989, fixing some, but not all, of the errors.
 Super Baseball also included some graphical improvements.
-A version with "Voice Controller" support, an unreleased voice command device for the 2600, was announced at the 1983 Summer Consumer Electronics Show with a 1983 release date.
-In this version the pitching, the batting, and the fielding utilized the regular joystick, the voice commands could be only used to throw the ball to the bases.

 With the launch of the Atari 5200 and Atari 7800 platforms new versions of the game were also developed for them.
 Jim Andreasen started to work on the 5200 version of RealSports Baseball right after he finished RealSports Football, but he later shelved the project citing burn out.
 After that Keithen Hayenga was assigned to finish the game, but because he wasn't satisfied with the graphics, he chose to start over the project from scratch.
-He was allowed to use an additional 8 kilobyte of ROM space to put in voice, he used half of it for additional game logic.
+He was allowed to use an additional 8 kilobyte of ROM space to put in voice, and used half of it for additional game logic.
 Andreasen later helped to finish off the gameplay.
 The game was written in machine code.
-A version for the Atari 8-bit family of home computers was also in development, but it was never released, however in the years since prototype copies of the game have become available.
+A version for the Atari 8-bit computers was also in development, but never released.
+In the years since, prototype copies of the game have become available.
 Atari halted the development of this version in hope that the game would sell more 5200 systems.
 The game was heavily used in advertisements of the system.
-The 5200 version is the first video game with voice, that doesn't require a separate add-on for the voice synthesis.
+The 5200 version is the first video game with voice, and doesn't require a separate add-on for the voice synthesis.

 Despite the significantly improved graphics hardware of the Atari 7800, the 7800 version of the game features downgraded graphics and sounds compared to the 5200 version.
-It also has more limited gameplay and it's generally buggier.
+It also has more limited gameplay and is generally buggier.

 The cover art for the original 2600 release was done by Michel Allaire, whilst that for the 5200 release was drawn by D. Smith.
 Warren Chang created the interior artwork used in the manuals of both the 2600 and 5200 editions.
 The game's 1982 television advertising campaign was fronted by Oakland Athletics manager Billy Martin.